mskian/wp-quotes-theme/README.md

 ## Features

 - Homepage with post list and pagination
-- Category, tag, search, and other archive pages
+- Single Post Page, Category, tag, search, and other archive pages
 - 404 Page
 - Footer Text
 - Support for the Sassy Social Share plugin